Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Experiments

 \subsection{Reinforcement Learning}

-For the reinforcement learning setting, we evaluate the performance on the MT10 and MT50 benchmarks, which include 10 and 50 robot manipulation tasks under the Meta-World environment~\cite{yu2020meta}, respectively.
-Following the experiment setup in~\cite{liu2021conflict}, we adopt Soft Actor-Critic (SAC)~\cite{haarnoja2018soft} as the underlying training algorithm.
-We compare SDMGrad with Multi-task SAC~\cite{yu2020meta}, Multi-headed SAC~\cite{yu2020meta}, Multi-task SAC + Task Encoder~\cite{yu2020meta}, PCGrad~\cite{yu2020gradient}, CAGrad~\cite{liu2021conflict} and MoCo~\cite{fernando2023mitigating}.
-We search $\lambda\in\{0.1,0.2,\cdots,1.0\}$ for MT10 and $\lambda\in\{0.2,0.4,\cdots,1.0\}$ for MT50.
-As shown by the results in~\Cref{tab:metaworld}, SDMGrad achieves a better or comparable performance than the comparison baselines.
+For the reinforcement learning setting, we evaluate the performance on the MT10 benchmarks, which include 10 robot manipulation tasks under the Meta-World environment~\citep{yu2020meta}.
+Following the experiment setup in~\citep{liu2021conflict,fernando2023mitigating,navon2022multi}, we adopt Soft Actor-Critic (SAC)~\citep{haarnoja2018soft} as the underlying training algorithm.
+We compare SDMGrad with Multi-task SAC~\citep{yu2020meta}, Multi-headed SAC~\citep{yu2020meta}, Multi-task SAC + Task Encoder~\citep{yu2020meta}, PCGrad~\citep{yu2020gradient}, CAGrad~\citep{liu2021conflict}, MoCo~\citep{fernando2023mitigating}, Nash-MTL~\citep{navon2022multi} and FAMO~\citep{liu2023famo}.
+We search $\lambda\in\{0.1,0.2,\cdots,1.0\}$ and provide the success rate and average training time (in seconds) per episode in~\Cref{tab:metaworld10}.
+As shown, SDMGrad achieves the second best success rate among the compared baselines.

-We also validate the efficiency of the proposed objective sampling strategy in \Cref{tab:metaworld-os}.
-We choose the task sampling size $n=4$ for MT10 benchmark and $n=8$ for MT50 benchmark.
-We report the success rate and the training time (in seconds) per episode of both SDMGrad and SDMGrad-OS.
-As shown in~\Cref{tab:metaworld-os}, our SDMGrad-OS with objective sampling achieves approximately 1.4x speedup on MT10 and 2.5x speedup, while achieving a success rate comparable to that of SDMGrad.
+We also validate the efficiency of the proposed objective sampling strategy against other acceleration strategies including CAGrad-Fast~\citep{liu2021conflict}, Nash-MTL with updating once per \{50, 100\} iterations~\citep{liu2023famo}.
+Following ~\citep{liu2021conflict}, we choose the task sampling size $n=4$.
+As shown in~\Cref{tab:metaworld10}, our SDMGrad-OS with objective sampling achieves approximately 1.4$\times$ speedup on MT10, while achieving a success rate comparable to that of SDMGrad.
+We also observe that although our SDMGrad-OS requires more time than CAGrad-Fast~\citep{liu2021conflict} and Nash-MTL~\citep{liu2023famo} (every 100), it reaches a higher or comparable success rate.